fazalsphere/fazalsphere/README.md

-# 👋 Hi, I'm Mohammed — Front-End Web Developer
+# 👋 Hi, I'm Fazal — Front-End Web Developer

 I specialize in building sleek, modern, and responsive websites for startups and professionals.
 I use cutting-edge tools and clean code to deliver websites that perform and impress.